boazbk/tcs/lec_05_infinite.md

 ### Varying inputs and outputs

 Many of the functions that interest us take more than one input.
-For example the function
+For example, the function

 $$
 MULT(x,y) = x \cdot y